Conducting Business as a Corporation or an LLC Out of State

 Even if a company does not qualify, a state may have jurisdiction if to the business' actions meet a state's "long-arm statute" requirements and the constitutional requirements for minimum contacts.
 Courts will typically make this evaluation by determining whether the company has a physical presence in the state, produces a certain amount in sales from residents, or regularly advertises in the state.

-Get Legal Help for Your Corporation or LLC
+Get a Legal Evaluation of Your Corporation or LLC Questions

 When you form a corporation or an LLC, you likely will have quite a few legal processes to take care of, including matters of securities and employment law.
-If you have any questions about the out-of-state affairs of your LLC or corporation, you should contact a business and commercial law attorney near you.
+If you have any questions about the out-of-state affairs of your LLC or corporation, a small business attorney should be able to help.
+Get started today with a free evaluation of your business formation needs.